 source http://stranamasterov.ru/blog/35917

-1. We select the frame of the required size, cut out the fiberboard - this is the basis of the work.
+1. Select the required frame size, cut out the fiberboard - this is the basis of the work.

 2. Sketch.

-3. Prime fiberboard (water + PVA glue), paint with water-dispersion paint + gouache.
+3. Prime the fiberboard (water + PVA glue), paint with water dispersion paint + gouache.

-4. While drying, prepare the dough of the desired color.
-You can dye with aniline dyes during kneading (tint the water), and we are like this ...
-We rolled out the dough, covered it with a layer of green gouache, kneaded it, mixed it, it became too soft - we added flour
+4. While it dries, prepare the dough of the desired color.
+You can paint with aniline dyes during kneading (color the water), and here we are...
+Roll out the dough, cover it with a layer of green gouache, knead it, mix it, it becomes too soft - add flour

-5. Picked up branches, it's mostly birch or elm.
+5. We picked up branches; they were mostly birch or elm.
 Light lines marked the direction of the branch.

-6. Leaflet - roll up the ball, flatten it to make it on both sides with sharp tips.
-Flatten into a cake and work with a cutter - streaks and sharp edges.
+6. Leaf - roll into a ball, flatten it so that it turns out on both sides with sharp tips.
+Flatten it into a flat cake and work with a cutter - veins and sharp edges.

 7. We start from the bottom layer and on top of the branch.
-Leaf after leaf, somewhere they are on their own, somewhere they overlap, somewhere they bend.
-Wet the joint with water + glue.
+Leaf by leaf, somewhere they are on their own, somewhere they overlap each other, somewhere they bend.
+Moisten the joint with water + glue.

 You see, the work is not molded at once, but the branch grows.
-We mask the junctions of the branches under the leaves.
+We mask the junctions of branches under leaves.

 8. We simplified the painting - we decided to paint the leaves first, and then sculpt the berries.
 Practical!

 9. Dirty work again!
-Dough dyed with gouache is brighter after drying than with food coloring.
+Dough colored with gouache is brighter after drying than with food coloring.

 10. Helpers!!!
-The berries were formed into bunches, for this it is better to look at your work from a distance.
+The berries were formed into clusters, for this it is better to look at your work from a distance.

-There are no photos of how bunches of mountain ash were painted.
-It’s boring if they are all the same tone, so they tinted them a little.
+There is no photo of how rowan bunches were painted.
+It’s boring if they’re all the same tone, so we tinted them a little.

 11. This stage is also difficult - varnishing, concentration is required.
-The background is not touched at all (matte and rough), only a branch with berries is varnished.
+The background is not touched at all (matte and rough), only the branch with the berries is varnished.

-Here is a triptych in the end.
+This is the final triptych.
 "Gifts of Autumn"

 This is a graphical diagram of the stages of work, if something is not clear.
 Try - create - give yourself and your friends a good mood!!!